 Pin this post for later!

 Actually, if I had gotten pregnant as soon as we started trying for number two, the gap would have been a lot closer.
 Clearly God knew what he was doing because we had to wait 10 months before I conceived my youngest … and last!
-I know many people have children a lot closer than my two are, but I really did struggle to cope with two littles for the first two years.
-I am not ashamed to admit it.
+I know many people have children a lot closer than my two are, but I really did struggle to cope with two under two for the first two years.

 The Pros of Having Your Kids Close Together